-- Now that the screen and blades are out of the way, you can clean the fan housing using all-purpose spray and a microfiber cloth.
+- Now that the screen and blades are out of the way, you can clean the fan housing using an all-purpose spray and a microfiber cloth.

 - Replace the blades and the screen, step back and admire your handiwork.

-To clean the ceiling I use a multi-purpose spray and microfiber cloth.
+To clean the ceiling, I use a multi-purpose spray and microfiber cloth.
 Look for dust and dirt in the corners, above window coverings, and around overhead cabinets.

-Next I like to tackle the windows.
+Next, I like to tackle the windows.
 Like the ceiling fans, RV windows tend to get a lot of use and collect a lot of dust.
 Sometimes I feel like I could wash the windows daily and still not keep up with the dirt!

 I usually wash my RV windows on a monthly schedule, but every six months or so I like to do a deep cleaning that involves removing all the screens and washing the entire window inside and out.
 It’s amazing how much brighter it feels inside the RV when the windows and screens are clean.

 - Remove the window screens and wash gently with warm soapy water.
 I find the best place to do this is in the shower.
 Wipe them dry with a clean towel.

 - Clean the inside of the window casing and the window sill with multi-purpose spray.

 - Spray and wipe the window panes with a glass cleaner both inside and out.